CONTEST RULES FOR THE CURRENT PUZZLE ARE POSTED HERE.

-The Watch on the Fencepost Puzzle Contest began in November, 2018.
+The first Watch on the Fencepost Puzzle Contest began in November, 2018.
 One clue was sent each week to subscribers of Kay’s newsletter.
 Each subscriber was allowed one guess per week.

 The correct solution was sent in on December 31, 2018, by Mel Hughes.
 Although there were sixteen clues in all, Mel solved the puzzle after clue #9.
 Here’s a list of the clues: